Rights and Options for Victims of Sexual Misconduct, Dating and Domestic Violence, and Stalking

 - The court if compelled by court order or subpoena in a criminal proceeding related to the Sexual Violence incident.

 If applicable, these professionals will explain this limited exception to you.

 Reporting to University or Local Police

-If you report certain sex offenses to local or University Police, the police are required to notify you that your name will become a matter of public record unless confidentiality is requested.
+If you report to local or University Police about Sexual Violence, the police are required to notify you that your name will become a matter of public record unless confidentiality is requested.
 If you request that your identity be kept confidential, your name will not become a matter of public record and the police will not report your identity to anyone else at the University, including the Title IX Coordinator.
 University Police will, however, report the facts of the incident itself to the Title IX Coordinator being sure not to reveal to the Title IX Coordinator your name/identity, or compromise their own criminal investigation.

 The University is required by the federal Clery Act to report certain types of crimes (including certain sex offenses) in statistical reports.
 However, while the University will report the type of incident in the annual crime statistics report known as the Annual Security Report, your name/identity will not be revealed.